Cranberry is a very popular dietary supplement used by millions to support a healthy urinary tract.

 How’s that for a timely and awesome analogy?
 I’m proud of that one…

 d-Mannose – d-Mannose is a single sugar molecule that’s a kissing cousin to the popular glucose.
 Unlike PACs, d-mannose doesn’t directly inhibit the sticky lectin “claws” of the bacterial cell.
 Instead, d-mannose sticks to lectin better than a urinary tract would.
 The d-mannose surrounds the bacteria (like zinc lozenges do in colds), prevents it from sticking, and down the slide it goes.

 I mention the prebiotic function to say that if we’re talking urinary tract health, we can’t forget a well-made probiotic.
 Probiotic Complete has ample lactobacillus strains that would be required for good urinary tract support.
-Other formulas, such as Florajen For Women (men can use it too!) is a great option.
 Don’t use cranberry, d-mannose, or even talk about urinary health without the probiotic, a Vital 5 nutrient.

 The Cranberry-D-Mannose Secret

 The rhetoric is the same all across the blog-o-sphere: “Cranberry has d-mannose, which helps support a healthy urinary tract.”